-For the past 10 years, our shop in this little white house in Leesburg has been THE place to be on Thanksgiving night.
+For 10 years, our shop in this little white house in Leesburg, VA was THE place to be on Thanksgiving night.

-We started our annual Thanksgiving party called Midnight Madness back when the shop was called Sawdust Specialties, back before all of the big box retailers opened their doors on Thanksgiving, back before our girls got married and had families of their own.
+This was back before all of the big box retailers opened their doors on Thanksgiving, back before our girls got married and had families of their own.

 Our tradition waned after the girls grew up, but now that Claire, Carleigh, Joey and Shane are here … everything is new again!
 Dave and I revived the tradition by making ornaments with photos of each grandchild.

 This year the kids are old enough to help make their own ornaments.
 We collected pictures of them all year.
 After dinner, we will set up all of the supplies and the kids can glue their favorite photos onto the wooden ornaments.
 Then we will hang them on the Family Photo Tree together.

 I can’t wait!